fbpx

 She needs to know you love her… pregnant or not!
 However, an extra showering of romance can help smooth over her rough days or emotional moments.

-A random greeting card professing your love for her, slow dancing in the living room, a bouquet of flowers, a sappy slide show… there’s so many things you can do to help her feel loved.
-Book a spa treatment for her a month or two before the baby is due, surprise her with a spa treatment.
+A random greeting card professing your love for her, slow dancing in the living room, a bouquet of flowers, a sappy slide show—you can do so many things to help her feel loved.
+Book a spa treatment for her a month or two before the baby is due, and surprise her with a spa treatment.

-A manicure, pedicure or massage can really help relieve some of her pregnancy aches and pains.
-Help her relax.
-There are a lot of physical and emotional stresses that accompany a pregnancy.
+A manicure, pedicure, or massage can really help relieve some of her pregnancy aches and pains and help her relax.
+Pregnancy involves many physical and emotional stresses.

 Find ways to help your wife relax.